Relying on AI to draft Oregon legal documents has pitfalls that could wreck your estate

 Experience and empathy are part of what a skilled attorney brings to the table.
 A reliable estate lawyer doesn’t just apply the law.
 They understand you and your situation too.

-What you tell the AI isn’t private or privileged
+4. What you tell the AI isn’t private or privileged

 Your work with an estate attorney can be confidential, thanks to long-standing protections around attorney-client privilege.
 AI tools and services do not necessarily offer those same protections.
 The personal information you supply to an AI tool may not remain private or privileged.

-Courts may reject AI-written documents
+5. Courts may reject AI-written documents

 AI may come to have varying use throughout many industries, including the legal and judicial world.
 However, legal instruments and documents prepared solely by an AI tool may not stand up to legal scrutiny in court.

-Put empathy and experience to work for your estate
+7. Put empathy and experience to work for your estate

 AI tools can have a role in estate planning, but that doesn’t mean you want the bots to be your next lawyer.
 Tools such as ChatGPT can be a great way to help you gain an understanding of the legal documents you might need for your estate, come up with questions to ask an attorney, or organize your notes.

 However, estate planning is never done for a general situation.
-It’s done for your specific circumstances.
+It’s crafted for your specific circumstances.
 From empathy to experience, estate lawyers can gain a comprehensive understanding of your situation, and put that to work in estate instruments based on real case law and current legal knowledge.